 AlcoChange was developed following feedback from alcohol service users.
 It allows monitoring of craving, alcohol consumption and breath alcohol, and provides motivational messaging in response to patient triggers.

 The pilot study recruited inpatients/outpatients at the Trust with ARLD and recent alcohol use.
-Inclusion criteria were intent to maintain abstinence, and possession of a compatible phone.
+Inclusion criteria were intended to maintain abstinence and possession of a compatible phone.
 Exclusion criteria were Child-Pugh score >7, or inability to provide consent.
 The primary endpoint was self-reported alcohol use.

 Twenty participants completed both the baseline and three-month visits.
 Six subjects were lost to follow-up, and one died.
 Self-reported alcohol intake showed a trend to reduction at three months.
 Following sub-group analysis for compliance with the app (>20 logins/three months), compliant participants reduced alcohol consumption, whereas non-compliant participants increased.